 In other situations, graphic designers fall into despair because they’re not able to pierce through a creative block.
 As reported by the 99.u.adobe website, there are seven most common types of creative blocks.
 The following tips are general ideas on how to overcome and avoid such work crises.

-No matter if you only have a portfolio or a full-scale website, it’s recommended to keep updating this hub of your creative work.
+No matter if you only have an online portfolio or a full-scale website, it’s recommended to keep updating this hub of your creative work.
 If you do that regularly, you’ll constantly go through your previous works.
 As a result, you might draw inspiration for your new projects.
 What’s more, adding new materials and skills to your website and blog will improve the online potential of your personal brand.
 The more visible you are, the better your chances are of landing the project that will suit your creative potentials.

 As opposed to that, leaving a website outdated, without adding new works and materials, will look as if you don’t care about your job.
 This will lead to fewer job opportunities and weaker inspiration.